ravindasenarath/aws-saa/README.md

   - Recommended use cases
     - Ability for multiple appliction to consume the same stream concurrenlty
     - Ability to consume the records in same order a few hours after
+  - Enhanced fanout pattern - To get own pipe per hard for consumer(not shared throughput)

 ### Kinesis Data Firehose